Do: Say hello – liberally

 Walk into a business meeting and you will be expected to shake hands with everyone else in the room.
 The same goes for social gatherings.
 More handshakes will be required when you visit the doctor, dentist and even hairdresser.

 The habit starts early: kindergarten children are trained to shake hands with their teacher at the beginning and end of lessons.
-Which is why the recent refusal of two Muslim schoolboys to shake their female teacher’s hand was seen as an affront to Swiss culture (as well as as sexist).
+Which is why this story about the refusal of two Muslim schoolboys to shake their female teacher’s hand was seen as an affront to Swiss culture (as well as as sexist).

 “It has to be a firm handshake and you have to look the other person in the eye,” says Baerlocher.
 “And then when you’re a little more intimate with the person you could even kiss them three times,” she says, adding that kissing is even done between men and men, in the French part of Switzerland.